-With so many places to visit it can be hard to decide where to go in the Emerald Isle – follow our 2 Weeks in Ireland Itinerary & you’ll discover the top 10 destinations.
+With so many places to visit it can be hard to decide where to go backpacking in Ireland – follow our 2 Week Ireland Itinerary & you’ll discover the top 10 destinations.
 Start planning your trip now!

-Here at DIY Travel HQ I spent 2 weeks in Ireland in June 2017.
+Here at DIY Travel HQ I spent 2 weeks backpacking in Ireland in June 2017.

-I based myself in 5 cities, making day trips to other places I was interested in – we took tours & public transport but the best way to travel around Ireland is by car.
+I based myself in 5 cities, making day trips to other places I was interested in – I took a combination of tours & public transport but the best way to travel around Ireland is by car.
+Feel free to adapt this to a self drive Ireland itinerary.

-You can actually visit most of Ireland on day trips from Dublin but we recommend staying in different cities to get a better sense of the country.
+You can actually visit most of the Emerald Isle on day trips from Dublin but I’d recommend staying in different cities to get a better sense of the country.

-Dublin is the natural starting point for your 2 weeks in Ireland Itinerary.
+Dublin is the natural starting point for any Ireland trip.

 From the Guinness Storehouse to Trinity College, there are many things to do in Dublin.